From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Data and Methods

 On the platform of X, users can interact with posts they view through reposting, liking, or replying.
-Existing research often uses the number of reposts to study engagement with misinformation on social media \cite{vosoughi_spread_2018,chuai_anger_2022,prollochs_emotions_2021,drolsbach_diffusion_2023,chuai_roll-out_2023}.
+Existing research typically uses the number of reposts to study engagement with misinformation on social media \cite{vosoughi_spread_2018,chuai_anger_2022,prollochs_emotions_2021,drolsbach_diffusion_2023,chuai_roll-out_2023}.
 Additionally, the number of likes and the number of replies are also important indicators of engagement with online posts \cite{chuai_roll-out_2023,papakyriakopoulos_impact_2022}.
-Notably, news items outside of X enter the social environment through news sharers on X. Multiple posts on X can link to the same original news items, which increases the visibility of the news items.
-However, few studies examine engagement with misinformation from the perspective of source news items to posts.
-In this paper, we consider user engagement at two levels: news sharer level and post viewer level (Fig. \ref{fig:engagement_levels}).
-At news sharer level, news items are shared via posts on X. The engagement metrics include the number of posts and the lifetime of news items from the creation of the first post to the creation of the latest post.
+However, few studies examine engagement with misinformation from the perspective of news source sharing.
+Multiple posts on X can link to the same source news items, which increases the visibility of the news items.
+In this paper, we consider user engagement at two levels: news source sharer level and post viewer level (Fig. \ref{fig:engagement_levels}).
+At news source sharer level, news items are shared by news source sharers via posts on X. The engagement metrics include the number of posts and the lifetime of news items from the creation of the first post to the creation of the latest post.
 At post viewer level, engagement is measured by how viewers interact with these posts.
-Post viewers can repost, like, and reply to the posts that are created by news viewers and contain links to the original news items.
+Post viewers can repost, like, and reply to posts that are created by news source sharers and contain links to the original news items.